 In the world of unmanned aerial vehicles, also known as UAVs or drones, the longer you're able to spend in the skies, the better.
 Although you may not need to be aloft for hours, drones with improved flight durations give you more freedom to explore.

-The Top 11 Drones From Shortest to Longest Flight Times
+The Top Drones with the Longest Flight Times

 Although it comes in at last place with a maximum flight time of 16 minutes at 12.4 mph and 15 minutes of hovering time, the DJI Spark is still a capable drone.
 Designed as a consumer-level entry model, it lets you use hand gesture control in addition to a normal remote control, so you might be able to get more done in less time.